Why Variable Names And Recodes Matter

 Use short, descriptive question names for variables that will appear in models, branching, quota logic, or codebooks.
 Names such as party_id, age, treatment_check, or trust_media are easier to analyze than long prompt text.

-• Prefer lowercase with underscores: policy_support is easier to use in scripts than a sentence-length prompt.
+policy_supportis easier to use in scripts than a sentence-length prompt. - Include the construct, not the wording:

 Export: Variable Names in Output